jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (4) To avoid doubt, this section does not apply if notice is required under any of the following provisions:
   (a) section 90 (strikes in essential services):
   (b) section 93 (procedure to provide public with notice before strike in certain passenger transport services):
-  (c) section 74AC of the State Sector Act 1988 (strikes in schools to be notified).
+  (c) section 589 of the Education and Training Act 2020 (strikes in schools to be notified).

 ### 86B Notice of lockout
 (1) No employer may lock out any employees—